-- •Discuss the importance of peer-identification and benchmarking for the purposes of measuring effectiveness and efficiency in compliance programs, and for the process of developing institutional - •Explore the various ways institutions identify peers or aspirational peers in non-research-specific contexts, and discuss the benefits and drawbacks of each kind of approach - Develop a model for identifying institutional peers or aspirational peers for the research compliance context specifically, using a mix of existing institutional data and supplemental survey information

-Target Audience(s): ACU/IACUC Directors; HRPP/IRB Directors; IBC Directors; Research Leadership and Institutional Officials; Compliance, Regulatory, and QA/QI Professionals

-H17: Balancing the Pressure of Getting New Therapies to Clinical Trial: Ensuring Robust Study Design, Nonhuman Animal Welfare, and Human Subjects Protections

-Track(s): Pharma/Biotech Perspectives; Flexibility and Innovation in Research Oversight Processes This session will address the challenges of balancing the pressures associated with advancing new therapies to clinical trials while ensuring robust study design, optimal nonhuman animal welfare, and human subjects protections.
+•Discuss the importance of peer-identification and benchmarking for the purposes of measuring effectiveness and efficiency in compliance programs, and for the process of developing institutional policy •Explore the various ways institutions identify peers or aspirational peers in non-research-specific contexts, and discuss the benefits and drawbacks of each kind of approach •Develop a model for identifying institutional peers or aspirational peers for the research compliance context specifically, using a mix of existing institutional data and supplemental survey information Target Audience(s): ACU/IACUC Directors; HRPP/IRB Directors; IBC Directors; Research Program Leadership and Institutional Officials; Compliance, Regulatory, and QA/QI Professionals H17: Balancing the Pressure of Getting New Therapies to Clinical Trial: Ensuring Robust Study Design, Nonhuman Animal Welfare, and Human Subjects Protections Track(s): Pharma/Biotech Perspectives; Flexibility and Innovation in Research Oversight Processes This session will address the challenges of balancing the pressures associated with advancing new therapies to clinical trials while ensuring robust study design, optimal nonhuman animal welfare, and human subjects protections.
 It will explore the critical role of the IACUC and IRB in facilitating agile review processes and study start times while maintaining high-quality research.
 This session will highlight the potential risks of rushing or delaying pre-clinical studies and offer strategies to support the appropriate transition to clinical trials while upholding ethical standards.
+Learning Objectives:

-- •Explore case studies that exemplify the potential consequences when pre-clinical studies are rushed or delayed, impacting both nonhuman animal welfare and human subjects - •Consider how the increased pressure of getting new therapies to market has led sponsors to explore the use of commercial IRBs verse local IRBs - •Learn what both IACUC and IRB committees can do to facilitate the transition from the pre-clinical stage to clinical trials, and how to balance agile yet comprehensive review of pre-clinical data

-Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IACUC Members, Chairs, and Vice Chairs; IBC Administrators, Managers, and Staff; IBC Directors; IBC Members, Chairs, and Vice Chairs; IRB Members, Chairs, and Vice Chairs; Laboratory Animal and Veterinary Staff; Public Relations Professionals; Research Program Leadership and Institutional Officials; Researchers and Research Staff

-H18: Survival Guide: Techniques and Know-How for Surviving in a Single-Person Office

-Track(s): HRPP/IRB Administration/Management and Process; Small Research Programs People who work in single-person offices and small research programs have unique experiences that 💢 🕍 🛨 often come with feeling overwhelmed as if they were alone on a desert island.
-This session will address the things small programs are challenged by and provide practical tips on how to manage these issues.
-Topics will include, but are not limited to: relationship building, meaningful metrics, resource-reasonable education initiatives, maintaining work life balance, strategies for prioritizing when everything seems urgent, navigating faculty mentorship (particularly with poor quality student research submissions), managing committee members, and more!
+•Explore case studies that exemplify the potential consequences when pre-clinical studies are rushed or delayed, impacting both nonhuman animal welfare and human subjects •Consider how the increased pressure of getting new therapies to market has led sponsors to explore the use of commercial IRBs verse local IRBs •Learn what both IACUC and IRB committees can do to facilitate the transition from the pre-clinical stage to clinical trials. and how to balance agile vet comprehensive review of pre-clinical data Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IACUC Members, Chairs, and Vice Chairs; IBC Administrators, Managers, and Staff; IBC Directors; IBC Members, Chairs, and Vice Chairs; IRB Members, Chairs, and Vice Chairs; Laboratory Animal and Veterinary Staff; Public Relations Professionals; Research Program Leadership and Institutional Officials; Researchers and Research Staff H18: Survival Guide: Techniques and Know-How for Surviving in a Single-Person Office Track(s): HRPP/IRB Administration/Management and Process; Small Research Programs People who work in single-person offices and small research programs have unique experiences that often come with a sense of isolation as if they were alone on a desert island.
+This session will offer a comprehensive perspective on the unique experiences and challenges faced by individuals working in small programs and single-person offices and provide practical tips on how to manage these issues.
+Topics will include, but are not limited to: relationship building, meaningful metrics, resource-reasonable education initiatives, strategies for prioritizing when everything seems urgent.
+Learning Objectives:

-- Provide a high level overview of single-person office/small program topics - •Discuss considerations regarding relationship building, meaningful metrics, developing education initiatives, etc., that are sized for a single-person office - •Share practical tips on these topics

-Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IBC Administrators, Managers, and Staff; IBC Directors
+- Provide a high level overview of single-person office/small program topics - •Discuss considerations regarding relationship building, meaningful metrics, developing education initiatives, etc., that are sized for a single-person office - •Share practical tips on these topics Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IBC Administrators, Managers, and Staff; IBC Directors